 - Multiply personnel cost (per hour or per day) by sprint length to get a cost per sprint.

-- For a fixed-date release, multiple the number of sprints by the cost per sprint.
+- For a fixed-date release, multiply the number of sprints by the cost per sprint.

 - For a fixed-scope release, multiply both the high and low number of sprints by the cost per sprint.